InstituteforDiseaseModeling/GWSpatialGenetics/ngs_processing/README.md

 This pipeline is can process NGS sequencing from whole mitochondrial DNA to variants, however default settings gave been updated to process samples that have been processed using an amplicon panel.

+**2024/08: EICC_Version branch contains files updated by Robert Arthur at the Emory Integrated Computational Core.
+They are not tested by IDM, for any issues with run errors, contact Robert Arthur directly at robert.arthur@emory.edu.**

 #### Pipeline updates as of October 2021:
 * Single step single batch processing and joint genotyping with samples in existing data base
 * Detection and merging of duplicate biological samples by exact name matching across sequencing batches.